 How to Apply?
 There are 2 steps to applying to the "Spark" Program: STEP 1.
 Complete the online application form STEP 2.
 Record and upload a short video (1 minute maximum)

 STEP 1.
 Online Application The online application form will ask you the following 10 questions.
 Please submit your answers using the link below.
 We recommend you draft your responses first in a Word document, and then copy and paste your final answers into the online form.

 1. Contact information.
 2. Tell us about yourself, your small business or organization.
 3a.
 New tourism idea project title.
 3b.
 Describe your new tourism idea.
 4. How is your idea innovative or unique?
 5. What stage are you at with your idea?
 6. Who are your target market(s) and/or partner(s)?
 7. How does your idea advance sustainability efforts in the region?
 8. How does your idea support diversity, equity and inclusion?
-9. How would you utilize the “Spark” mentorship, seed funds and partner support if selected?
+9. How would you utilize the “Spark” mentorship and seed funds if selected?
 10. What are your desired outcomes and impacts?